acmhitk/ACM-Python-Hobby-Class-2022/README.md

  2. Assignments will be posted in the assignment folder
  3. Installation folder contains instructions required to setup Python
  4. Ignore assets

+ ### Class instructions

+ 1. **Timings: Every Tuesday 3:30 PM.**
+ 2. Duration: 1 hr (+15 mins)
+ 3. You may bring your laptop, but it is not compulsory.
+You can take notes in a copy instead.
+We will upload all the materials to the Github Repository, which you can access anytime.
+4. Assignments will not be checked individually, but a solution notebook will be provided after a week.